phalcon/documentation/docs/api/phalcon_mvc.md

 other models you will need to reference them with their namespaces.

 When using an array as a parameter, you will need to specify one field per array element.
-If a non numeric key is defined in the array, it will be used as the alias in the query
+If a non-numeric key is defined in the array, it will be used as the alias in the query

 ```php